LaurenYTaylor/MQSpectrographPipeline/README.md

-**The file order_coeffs.csv contains the coefficients for the fits for the first 22 orders.**
+**The file order_coeffs.csv contains the starting wavelengths and coefficients for the fits for the first 22 orders.**